-- MalaproperGas Station Attendant: See, the way I got it figured, this job was done by one of them fromokaidal maniacs, and we ain't got none of them around here"
+- MalaproperGas Station Attendant: See, the way I got it figured, this job was done by one of them fromokaidal maniacs, and we ain't got none of them around here

 - Never Mess with Granny: By Jodie's math (which places Melissa at 127 years old), Lucinda may be the oldest woman alive, or indeed to ever live.
 She commits two murders over the course of the movie, and is implied to have killed several times before.

-- Just Melissa.
+- Older Than They Look: Melissa.
 Her "parents" are actually her great-grandchildren (maybe, it's not made entirely clear).
 Lucinda is about 130 years old, and actually looks it

 - Public Domain Soundtrack: Amazing Grace is re-used a lot.

-- Shout Out: To H.P.
+- Shout-Out: To H.P.
 Lovecraft in the I Have Many Names speech above.

 - Zettai Ryouiki: Melissa rocks the 70's tiny skirt and gogo boots variation for her trip into town.
 Sadly, she trades this in for a strange "Buckskin Bill" type outfit soon after.